 Cook this over medium low, stirring constantly, until gravy is thickened.

 To start with it is going to look like milk with a bunch of brown globs in it.
 Just hang in there and keep on stirring.

 You’ll know it’s thickened when it coats the back of a spoon like this 🙂 If it gets too thick, just stir in a little more milk.

-Serve pork chops with Meme’s Mashed potatoes and pour gravy over it all.
+Serve your Crispy Breaded Pork Chops with Mashed Potatoes and pour gravy over it all.
 YUM!